-I flew to Catania on Sicily’s East coast picked up a car and over the next week we travelled down to Syracuse, Ragusa, Agrigento, Corleone, Palermo, Cefalu, Messina, Mount Etna, Castelmola and Taormina.
+I flew to Catania on Sicily’s East coast and picked up a car and over the next week, we travelled down to Syracuse, Ragusa, Agrigento, Corleone, Palermo, Cefalu, Messina, Mount Etna, Castelmola and Taormina.

 Sicily is magnificent and deservedly one of the best Italian Islands.
 It took me a while to truly understand and like Sicily but the road trip helped so much.
 I’d go back in a heartbeat!

 Elba (Tuscan Archipelago)

 Elba is located in the Tyrrhenian Sea’s Tuscan Archipelago National Park.
 Famous for its beaches, and as Napoleon’s place of exile between 1814–15.

 Giannutri is a tiny island in the Tyrrhenian Sea off the coast of Tuscany and is the southernmost island of the Tuscan Archipelago.

 Burano is an island in the Northern Venetian Lagoon.

 Giudecca is an island in the Venetian Lagoon, in northern Italy

 The island has about 6,000 inhabitants and is small but elongated being about 2 kilometres in length by just 300 meters.
 Giudecca runs parallel to Venice, however, it is very different to Venice in that there is no mass tourism here so it is very authentic.